had0j/io_qp2_rule_eng/readme.md

 1. There is a `cancel streak` variable, cancelling N garbage lines adds **+N**
 2. All Clears add **+3**
-3.【Directed at Mechanical Hearts】Track whether an S or Z is used when clearing an S/Z Spin, if the tetromino used is the same as at least five of the last six S/Z Spins **+2**
+3. [Directed at Mechanical Hearts] Track whether an S or Z is used when clearing an S/Z Spin, if the tetromino used is the same as at least five of the last six S/Z Spins **+2**
-4.【Directed at Mechanical Hearts】If the I piece is placed vertically at the two edge columns without clearing lines, then check if the four neighbouring blocks on the other column of the same board side, if they're all the I piece's cyan blocks then **+3**
+4. [Directed at Mechanical Hearts] If the I piece is placed vertically at the two edge columns without clearing lines, then check if the four neighbouring blocks on the other column of the same board side, if they're all the I piece's cyan blocks then **+3**
 5. When clearing grey tiles (garbage lines) instantly **becomes 0**
 6. When garbage in queue releases as garbage lines, every line entered through the bottom of the board -3
 7. When an I-Spin clears lines **-2**